Nils Berg

 Essentially, the higher an air-con unit’s EER rating, the more efficient it is due to it having a higher cooling capacity per watt of power.

-If EER is not provided when shopping for ai conditioning, you can easily calculate it yourself, all you need is the unit’s wattage and BTU values which you can usually get from the manufacturer if not provided by your potential supplier.
+If EER is not provided when shopping for air conditioning, you can easily calculate it yourself, all you need is the unit’s wattage and BTU values which you can usually get from the manufacturer if not provided by your potential supplier.

 For an accurate and baseline EER calculation, the external temperature should be consistent at 35 degrees celsius, the external temperature should be 26 and the humidity levels should be at 50%.
 This way, EER’s across units can be compared fairly and reliably.